n1kk-08/CSET340/Monday - 8:30 - 10:30/E22CSEU0297/Readme.md

 This repository contains all the assignments for the Computer Vision and Video Analytics subject.

 📁 Contents
-Each assignment is provided in two formats:
+Each assignment is provided in :

 .docx (Microsoft Word)
-.ipynb (Jupyter Notebook)
 👨‍💻 Author
 Made with dedication by: